LAStools/LAStools/bin/lasplanes_README.txt

   Here what some of the parameters mean:

-  -cell_size n                sets cells to size n*n*n -cell_size_xyx x y z        sets cells to size x*y*z -cell_points min            skip if less than min points -small_eigen_max max        skip if smallest eigenvalue > max -middle_eigen_min min       skip if middle eigenvalue < min -eigen_ratio_smallest r     skip if smallest eigenvalue over sum of all three eigenvalues > r -eigen_ratio_largest r      skip if largest eigenvalue over sum of all three eigenvalues > r
+  -cell_size n                : sets cells to size n*n*n [default 1.00]
+  -cell_size_xyx x y z        : sets cells to size x*y*z -cell_points min            : skip if less than min points [default 100] -small_eigen_max max        : skip if smallest eigenvalue > max [default=0(not used)]
+  -middle_eigen_min min       : skip if middle eigenvalue < min [default=0(not used)]
+  -eigen_ratio_smallest r     : skip if smallest eigenvalue over sum of all three eigenvalues > r [default 0.00010] -eigen_ratio_largest r      : skip if largest eigenvalue over sum of all three eigenvalues > r [default 0.90000]
-  -plane_thickness t          skip if points form plane thicker than t -plane_exclusion p          skip if more than p % of points had to be excluded to make plane slim -plane_points min           skip if plane is formed by less than min points -polygon_distance dist      skip if polygon not sufficiently far from others -polygon_area a             skip if area formed by points is less than a -polygon_points max         simplify polygon to have no more than max points -polygon_stddev stddev      skip if standard deviation of polygon points from plane > stddev -polygon_name T_123_23      set polygon base name -polygon_digits d           set number of digits used to enumerate polygon names
+  -plane_thickness t          : skip if points form plane thicker than t [default 0.01] -plane_exclusion p          : skip if more than p % of points had to be excluded to make plane slim [default 5.00] -plane_points min           : skip if plane is formed by less than min points [default 100] -polygon_distance dist      : skip if polygon not sufficiently far from others -polygon_area a             : skip if area formed by points is less than a [default 0.50] -polygon_points max         : simplify polygon to have no more than max points [default=0(not used)] -polygon_stddev stddev      : skip if standard deviation of polygon points from plane > stddev [default=0(not used)] -polygon_name T_123_23      : set polygon base name [default 'patch'] -polygon_digits d           : set number of digits used to enumerate polygon names [default 5] -output_polygon_points      : default <FALSE>
+  -output_marked_point_cloud  : default <FALSE>

   Please license 'lasplanes' from info@rapidlasso.de before using it commercially.